Wallace, Nova Scotia: Today

 Wallace remains a small service centre for northeastern Cumberland County and has an elementary school, volunteer fire department, several stores and businesses, and a community hall.
-There is also an excellent recreation complex including a tennis court, basketball court, baseball field and outdoor ice rink.
+There is also a recreation complex including a tennis court, basketball court, baseball field and outdoor ice rink.

 There are Anglican, Presbyterian, and United Church of Canada churches as well as the Wallace-and-Area Museum.

 Wallace is famous for its sandstone quarries.
 Opened in 1863, the quarry employed as many as 100 men in the 19th century.
 It was closed for two decades from the 1960s to the 1980s, but now employs ten people.
 Wallace sandstone has a marked olive hue and can be found in many buildings around the Maritimes and eastern Canada.
 Originally used for foundations, breakwaters and bridge abutments, it is now a facing stone.
 Sandstone from Wallace has been used in the legislative buildings in Charlottetown, Prince Edward Island (Province House) and Halifax (Province House), as well as some edifices on Parliament Hill in Ottawa, Ontario.

 Other local industries include: fishing, farming, and forestry.